Amanda Gutierres

-Amanda Gutierres dos Santos (born 18 March 2001) is a Brazilian professional footballer who plays as a forward for Brasileirão Feminino club Palmeiras and the Brazil national team.
-In 2026, she will join NWSL club Boston Legacy FC.
+Amanda Gutierres dos Santos (born 18 March 2001) is a Brazilian professional footballer who plays as a forward for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Brazil national team.
+She previously played for Palmeiras where she was the Brasileirão Feminino's top scorer three years running.

+Gutierres made her senior debut for Brazil in 2024.
+She was the top scorer in their victory at the 2025 Copa América Femenina.

 Club career

 Career beginnings

 Gutierres was born in Santa Cruz do Monte Castelo, Paraná, and moved to the São Paulo state to start her career in 2016.
 After starting it out at Clube Escola Vila Guarani, she was the top scorer of the Campeonato Paulista de Futebol Feminino under-17 with União Suzano before making her senior debut with Embu das Artes in 2018.

 Foz Cataratas

 Amanda Gutierres made her league debut against AAD Vitória das Tabocas on 26 June 2018.

 Santos

 In 2018, after a brief period at Foz Cataratas, Gutierres moved to Santos.
 Initially assigned to the under-18 squad, she made her first team debut in the following year.
 She scored her first league goal against São Francisco BA on 27 March 2019, scoring in the 61st minute.

 On 20 December 2021, Gutierres opted to leave Santos after not renewing her contract.